jeffreycwitt/hn202/docs/class-10.md

 So, what is the new strategy that emerges?

 {:.answer}
-The Popes attempt to develop a doctrine by which “fighting itself might be considered a penitential and spiritually meritorious act.”
+The Popes attempt to develop a doctrine by which "fighting itself might be considered a penitential and spiritually meritorious act."
+(TFC, p.
+8)

 </div>

-Concretely, there are couple of different ways the church tried to provide opportunities for this "spiritualized" of warrior activity.
+Concretely, there are couple of different ways the church tried to provide opportunities for this "spiritualized" warrior activity.

 ## The Peace and Truce of God

-Prior to the Crusades, there was attempt by the church to suppress and limit this violence through loosely set of rules called the "Peace and Truce of God" (see also SHMA, 138-139).
+Prior to the Crusades, there was attempt by the church to suppress and limit this violence through a loosely defined set of rules called the "Peace and Truce of God" (see also SHMA, 138-139).

 <div class="discussion" markdown="1">